Best 2D Animation Software – A Comprehensive List For 2021

 You can download a free demo version here:

-I must say that I found it a little difficult to use when I had a go at it a few years back…much more complicated than a Toon Boom Animate, CTP or FlipBook.
+I must say that I found it a little difficult to use when I had a go at it a few years back…much more complicated than Toon Boom Harmony, CTP or FlipBook.
 However, that was nearly 10 years ago, so I’m sure much has changed since then.
 If anyone has used it please let me know in the comments below.

 You can download a free trial demo here: